 3. Gather Greene, Coxsackie

 While the cabins at Gather Greene are about the size of an affordable hotel room in New York City, they offer all of the same comforts while wrapping you in a lullaby sung by nature (rather than a congested city).
 Each of the 17 wood-and-glass cabins has two windowed walls that frame the wooded mountaintop setting.
-And unlike at many glamping accommodations, you’ll enjoy a private bathroom featuring a walk-in shower, flush toilet, sink, and vanity.
+And these luxury glamping accommodations include a private bathroom with a walk-in shower, flush toilet, sink, and vanity.
 There’s even a mini-fridge in each cabin, something you won’t always find in a New York City hotel room!

 4. Harmony Hill Retreat, East Meredith